mclarkson/obdi/doc/crud.md

 JsonObjects
 -----------

-If an environment capability has `IsJsonObjectsDef` set to `true` then a JsonObject entry is expected for that capability.
+If an environment capability has `IsJsonObjectDef` set to `true` then a JsonObject entry is expected for that capability.

 ```